 We want to give you a key to enjoying your work, thriving as a therapist, and being more effective with clients.

 And don’t worry: Because of who we are as art therapists, we aren’t going to just give you a whole bunch of facts and information.
-When you come to this free make-inar, you can expect that we are going to invite you into a creative learning process.
-One that will guide you to see what’s missing for you and your clients.
-One that will invite you to use your hands to discover how to Make Psychotherapy Real Again.
+When you come to this free make-inar, you can expect that we are going to walk you through this “Art as Case Consultation” exercise step-by-step.
+It will guide you to see your clients from a new perspective and find inspiration to work in fresh new ways.

 Psst!
 We will also be letting you know more about Create Fest 2017—The Online Creativity Festival for Therapists.
 It’s another great continuing education opportunity to dive deeper into your creativity and making your work real for clients.

 **This webinar will be recorded and a recording will be sent out!
 Be sure to register to get the recording!**